Interactive Art: Understanding Opioid Addiction’s Effect on the Body

 Years before, I worked with Science News on a scratchboard style illustration—hand-drawn line drawing on a black background—to highlight the vagus nerve.
 The chalk-style body art is still one of my personal favorites in my portfolio, and gets more requests for re-use than any other image.
 It became the starting point for this project’s style.
-Erin Otwell -and-team suggested taking the digital art even further, to create an animated graphic story.
+Design Director Erin Otwell-and-team suggested taking the digital art even further, to create an animated graphic story.
 The graphic would reveal and highlight the many different parts of the body damaged by opioids, in an interactive format.

 An Introduction to the Biology of Opioids Addiction

 Despite the widespread overuse of opioids—like morphine, fentanyl, and morphine—it can be easy to forget that addiction is a complex disease.
 As the drugs bind to the pleasure centers in the brain, they are simultaneously causing problems across the body.
 Breathing slows and becomes more shallow, to the point that breathing stops, or there isn’t enough oxygen for the body.
 The body’s carbon dioxide emergency alarm is silenced by binding opioids, causing more respiratory distress.
 Furthermore, the heart and digestive system, are damaged.